grahamnscp/workflow-web/docs/Setup.md

 # workflow-web component setup

+## Temporal Cloud configuration
+This example assumes that you have a temporal cloud configured and have local client certificate files for your namespace.
+The values are passed into the demo app using environment variables, example direnv .envrc file is included in the repo

+## Docker component dependancies
 The various modules of the webapp framework use a number of components that run in docker.

 - mysql